 Instructions

-- Brush a 9” cake pan or cast iron skillet with some melted butter or nonstick spray.
-Cut out a piece of parchment paper to fit the bottom of the pan, line the cake pan and brush the top of the parchment paper with some butter or nonstick spray as well.
+- Preheat the oven and prepare the pan – Set the oven rack in the middle of the oven and preheat to 350°F. Brush a 9” springform cake pan with melted butter or nonstick spray.
+Line the bottom of the cake pan with a round piece of parchment paper cut to fit and brush the top of the parchment paper with melted butter or nonstick spray as well.

-- Bake for 45 minutes until an inserted toothpick comes out clean.
+- Bake and serve – Bake for 45 minutes until an inserted toothpick comes out clean.
+Remove from the oven and let cool completely on a wire rack before slicing and serving.

 Nutrition